The Lede Program

 With coverage ranging from an hour of introduction to a semester-long deep dive, you’ll return to the workplace with sharp new analytical, investigative, and storytelling skills.

 The Lede Program is open to applicants with a bachelor’s degree, strong academic record and demonstrated interest in data technologies.
-The 2017 extended application deadline is April 1, with a separate financial aid application.
+The 2017 primary application period is has ended, but applications will be accepted on a rolling basis while space allows.
 Learn more here

 Lede summer classes begin Monday, May 22 and continue through September 1.
 Orientation is on Friday, May 19.
 For those in the Lede 24 program, the fall semester then continues until late December.